G

-You can rank on page one and still be invisible in Google's AI Overview, and Search Console will not tell you.
+You can rank on page one and still be invisible in Google's AI Overview, and Search Console will not hand you a clean number for it.
 An AI Overview tracker closes that gap: it shows whether the AI answer in your category cites your brand, how often, and which competitors it names instead.
-The job has its own metrics, its own free-versus-paid tradeoff, and one technical check that explains most missing citations.
-Get all three right and you can track your presence in AI Overviews instead of guessing at it.
+The job has its own metrics, its own free-versus-paid tradeoff, a second surface most people forget (Google's AI Mode), and one technical check that explains most missing citations.
+Get those right and you can track your presence in AI Overviews instead of guessing at it.

 What an AI Overview Tracker Actually Measures